liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/10-upgrading-frameworks-and-features/04-upgrading-service-builder.markdown

 | **Note:** Service Builder portlets automatically migrated to Liferay Workspace
 | using the Upgrade Planner or Blade CLI's `convert` command automatically
 | has its Service Builder logic converted to API and implementation modules.
-| This is a best practice for @product-ver@.
+| This is a best practice for @sharepoint-ver@.

-The portlet is now available on @product@.
+The portlet is now available on @sharepoint@.
 Congratulations on upgrading a portlet that uses Service Builder!